Accounting & Tax for Fitness Studios and Personal Trainers

 - Nonprofit competitive disparity: YMCAs and JCCs are fully exempt from NJ sales tax under N.J.S.A.
 54:32B-3(h)(2), creating a 6.625% pricing disadvantage for for-profit studios

-- Equipment classification varies by asset class: commercial gym equipment at 5-year (Asset Class 57.0), office furniture at 7-year (Asset Class 00.11), computers at 5-year (Asset Class 00.12); misclassification delays deductions
+- Equipment classification varies by asset class: commercial gym equipment commonly classified at 5-year under Asset Class 57.0, but arguable as 7-year under Asset Class 79.0 (Recreation); office furniture at 7-year (Asset Class 00.11), computers at 5-year (Asset Class 00.12); misclassification delays deductions

 - NJ does not conform to federal bonus depreciation: state add-backs required on every equipment-intensive return, creating dual-track depreciation that accumulates rapidly for gym buildouts